Adult Guardianship and the Right to Communicate

 Authored By: Iowa Legal Aid

-A person under a guardianship is called the ward.
-The person who makes decisions for the ward is called the guardian.
+A person under a guardianship is called the protected person.
+The person who makes decisions for the protected person is called the guardian.

-A guardian can still place some reasonable restrictions on communication and visitation with others.
+A guardian can place some reasonable restrictions on the time, place and manner of communication and visitation with others.
 The guardian has to get a court order to deny all communication and visitation.

-What if wards are unable tosay that they want someone to visit?
-The guardian should assume that the ward wants to have contact with the visitor, if the ward had a relationship with the visitor.
+What if the protected person is unable to say that they want someone to visit?
+The guardian should assume that the protected person wants to have contact with the visitor, if the protected person had a relationship with the visitor.

-What if the guardian still refuses to allow people to visit a ward?
-The ward or the visitor can ask a judge to allow the visitation.
+What if the guardian still refuses to allow people to visit a protected person?
+The protected person or the visitor can ask a judge to allow the visitation.
 The court can deny visitation only if the guardian shows good cause.

 For legal advice about any specific situation, consult an attorney.
 If you have questions about guardianship issues, you may contact Iowa Legal Aid.